-Replace the back-cover O-ring (40) and lubricate it with a generous amount of No. 2 grease.
+Replace the back-cover O-rings (40 and 10) and lubricate them with a generous amount of No. 2 grease.
 Clean any scale or debris from the contacting surfaces in the pump casing that might interfere or prevent a good seal with the back cover.
-Slide the back-cover assembly into the pump casing.
-Be sure the wear plate does not bind against the impeller.